Have some questions?

 Most people head to Japan solo, which means everyone’s in the same boat from day one.
 You’ll meet people from all over the world at work, in staff accommodation and during your arrival orientation.

-If you apply with a friend, we’ll do our best to place you at the same resort, but it can’t be guaranteed.
+If you apply with a friend or partner, we’ll do our best to place you at the same resort, but this can’t be guaranteed, as it depends on your experience and totally up to the resorts if they have the jobs available.

 By the end of the season, you’ll have a solid crew - and a group chat that definitely outlives winter.